-Snowboarding is an exhilarating sport enjoyed by many worldwide (myself included!).
-However, when you’re first starting out, you’ll come across a bunch of terms that may be confusing.
-One question you may have is what is freestyle snowboarding?
+Snowboarding is an exhilarating sport enjoyed by millions worldwide (myself included).
+However, when you’re first starting out, you’ll come across a bunch of confusing terms.
+One question you might already have is what is freestyle snowboarding?

 What Is Freestyle Snowboarding?

 Now that we know what freestyle snowboarding is, let’s take a look at Mark McMorris and Seb Toots throwing down in the freestyle park.